Brilliant-Home-Technology-Public/thrift_types/README.md

 * Removing a non-optional field
 * Adding a default value to an existing field
 * Changing a default value for an existing field
-* Changing the meaning/usage of a existing field
+* Changing the meaning/usage of an existing field

 **OK** = No additional action is needed